posva/vue-mdc/readme.md

 There is yet no full documentation for this project, you can look in the `test/components` directory for some examples.

-The documentation is available [here](http://posva.net/vue-mdl).
+The documentation is available [here](http://posva.net/vue-mdl) but it is yet empty and broken.
+I am currently working on it (Mon Nov 30 11:40:39 CET 2015).
 Pull Requests and issues are welcome.

 #Build